 How campaigns differ from mailings

-Most clients come to Campaign Designer after having sent numerous "one-off" mailings from Communications Professional or other email marketing programs.
+Most customers come to Campaign Designer after having sent numerous "one-off" mailings from Higher Logic Thrive Marketing Professional or other email marketing programs.
 There are a few key differences in the campaign mindset:

 - There is a little more planning to create a campaign - but that's a good thing!